jugoetz/auto-qchem/DB.md

 Auto-QChem stores molecular descriptors in a MongoDB type database.
 A small web-based user-interface has been created to facilitate extractions of descriptors from the database into ```.xlsx``` files for further analysis.

+### Prerequisite: Install MongoDB

+Aside from the pymongo package, you will need to install MongoDB itself.
+The community edition is free.
+Follow the instructions for your OS at https://docs.mongodb.com/manual/installation/

 ### 1. Query available molecules

 Navigate to the [landing page](http://128.112.127.147)